EWS1 Frequently Asked Questions

 Will this eliminate fraudulent activity relating to EWS-1 forms?

 Regrettably, fraudulent EWS-1 forms have been identified in the market which can place lives at risk.
 A rigorous approach has been applied to the portal to include manual checks at various stages of the process.
-Each Fire Engineer wishing to submit forms must present evidence that they are fully qualified and competent to do so and this is interrogated prior to enabling their forms to be submitted to the portal.
+Each signatory wishing to submit forms must present evidence that they are fully qualified and competent to do so and this is interrogated prior to enabling their forms to be submitted to the portal.
 In addition, all existing forms and online submissions are subject to further checks to determine their validity before they appear as publicly-available documents.

 How are EWS-1 forms submitted?